MHSeals/mhsboat_ctrl/CONTRIBUTING.md

 - Keep lines under 80 characters.
 - Use meaningful variable and function names.
 - Add docstrings to all public modules, classes, and functions.
+- All code written must be compatible with python >= 3.8.

 ### Imports
 - Group imports into two sections: library imports and local imports.